Dragon Ball GT: Final Bout: Build Up Mode

 Carried over from Ultimate Battle 22, this feature gives the player the chance to train a character of their choosing and save them via a memory card.
 Unlike Ultimate Battle 22, this version of the mode allows to build the characters' strength to triple digit levels, and comes with an experience chart in the character's profile.
 Like Ultimate Battle 22, players have the opportunity to battle their friends with their character in the option called Build Up Battle.

 Playable characters

 The game's roster features a match-up from the Dragon Ball Z and GT series, starting with the principal cast from the GT series: Goku, Trunks, and Pan.
 This was the first game to feature Pan, while Vegeta, Gohan, Piccolo, Cell, Frieza, and Buu came straight from the Z series.
 The only unplayable character is Baby Vegeta in his Oozaru form, serving as the game's final boss.
-The unlockable characters consist of the adult Super Saiyan form of Goku in his GT outfit, the Super Saiyan forms of GT kid Goku and Trunks, Z series Super Saiyan Goku, Super Saiyan Future Trunks, Vegeto and the Super Saiyan 4 form of Goku.
+The unlockable characters consist of the adult Super Saiyan form of Goku in his GT outfit, the Super Saiyan forms of GT kid Goku and Trunks, Z series Super Saiyan Goku, Super Saiyan Future Trunks, Vegetto and the Super Saiyan 4 form of Goku.